 As a result of the exhaustion of unallocated IPv4 address space, the RIPE NCC will ensure that it continues to fulfill its stewardship duties by adapting its registry function appropriately.
-This will involve a focus on legacy address space to ensure that it is accurately registered in the RIPE NCC registry.
+This will involve a focus on legacy and ERX address space to ensure that this address space is accurately registered in the RIPE NCC registry.
 At the same time, the registry will be evolved to ensure that it can accurately deal with the transfer of IPv4 space, a scenario that has become increasingly likely given the scarcity of unallocated IPv4 address space.